-Until 2014, in India, the parent culture of Hindi, only 2 genders, viz. male and female, were legally recognized.
-Transgender, non-binary, transexual, genderqueer and genderquestioning people were forced to identify themselves within a binary gender classification.
+Until 2014, in India, the parent culture of Hindi, only 2 genders were legally recognized.
+Transgender, non-binary, transexual, genderqueer and gender-questioning people were forced to identify themselves within a binary gender classification.
 Hindi being a gendered language, we see this traditional binary gender classification in verb conjugations and in a certain class of nouns and adjectives.
 Personal pronouns on the other hand are gender neutral in Hindi.